-How Trump Might Endanger Medical Progress
+Trump's Anti-Science Advisers

 At issue is the humanity of a cluster of cells that’s created during the in-vitro fertilization process.
 About a week after a woman’s egg is fertilized with a man’s sperm, it becomes a blastocyst, a 100-cell blob smaller than the head of a needle.
 After implantation, the couple might donate some of the unused blastocysts for use in stem-cell research.

 For years, embryonic stem-cell research was strictly limited by a policy imposed by former President George W. Bush in 2001.
-“Most Americans share a belief that human life should not be reduced to a tool or a means,” Bush wrote in the New York Times that August, defending his decision.
+“Most Americans share a belief that human life should not be reduced to a tool or a means,” Bush wrote in The New York Times that August, defending his decision.
 Research on embryonic stem cells was limited to the so-called “Bush lines,” a couple dozen colonies of cells that had already been cultivated.
 In those days, some scientists would label their lab equipment if it had been purchased with public funds and thus couldn’t touch embryonic cells.
 During his eight years in office, Bush vetoed bills that would have expanded funding for stem-cell research.
 President Barack Obama lifted the ban by executive order in 2009, allowing hundreds of new cell lines to flourish.

 Embryonic stem-cells are now being tested as possible treatments for juvenile diabetes, Parkinson’s disease, and macular degeneration, among other ailments.
 Fetal tissue, meanwhile, has been used for studies on the Zika virus and other pathogens.
 Fetal research, too, has stoked controversy: In the past year several states passed laws—including one Mike Pence signed in Indiana—prohibiting the donation of fetal tissue for research.
 South Dakota’s law made research on fetal tissue a felony.